 The SoLR regime applies in both gas and electricity.
 References in this Practice Note to ‘Standard Conditions’ are to both the Standard Conditions of Gas Supply Licences and to the Standard Conditions of Electricity Supply Licences, unless stated otherwise.

 Ofgem’s Supplier of Last Resort: Revised Guidance 2016: Guidance on the supplier of last resort and energy supply company administration orders (Ofgem SoLR Guidance) states that its preferred method of ensuring continuity of service is a trade sale of the licensee whose licence is to be revoked.
-Because this normally happens in the context of insolvency, Ofgem describes this as the
+Because this normally happens in the context of insolvency, Ofgem

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.